 Outcomes data gives you information on how well a hospital provided care for most of its patients.
 When outcomes are measured and published, it fosters improvement and helps healthcare organizations adopt best practices.
 Publishing outcomes indicates a true commitment to an environment of constant improvement and transparency.

-You can use the following quality information to help you compare hospitals.
+You can use the following information to help you compare hospitals for their quality focus.

 Quick Check for Quality